TheRenegadeCoder/sample-programs/archive/d/d/README.md

 # Sample Programs in D

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in D!
-To find documentation related to the D code in this repo, look [here.](https://sampleprograms.io/languages/d)
+To find documentation related to the D code in this repo, look [here](https://sampleprograms.io/languages/d).

 ## Sample Programs List - 4/38 :disappointed: